Clinical Supervision for Texas LPC Associates

 What you'll get from working with me: a supervisor who actually reads your notes, asks questions, gives you frameworks you'll use for the rest of your career, and prepares you for a field that's going to look meaningfully different in five years than it does today.

 Most LPC-S supervisors have not figured out how to talk to associates about AI.
-Some don't want to acknowledge it’s impact.
+Some don't want to acknowledge its impact.
 Others outsource the conversation to a podcast.

 That's a problem.
 Because the clients you're seeing right now are already using ChatGPT to process their week between sessions.
 The notes you're writing are increasingly going to be assisted by AI tools.
 The ethics codes are being rewritten in real time.
 By 2027, the LPC profession will look meaningfully different from what your master's program prepared you for.